-- There should be strong alignment at each year level with the School’s stated goals and aims and guidelines regarding curriculum, pedagogy, assessment and reporting
+- There should be strong alignment at each year level with the school’s stated goals and guidelines regarding curriculum, pedagogy, assessment and reporting

 - Over time there should be a seamless transition through the school during a student’s learning journey from the Middle Years to the Senior School